amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 >
 > -- http://jsonapi.org/format/#document-resource-object-linkage

-Let's see how this works with our next example: Post #2.
+Let's see how this works with our next blog post example: Post #2.

 Unlike Post #1, Post #2 has "data" instead of "links" in the "comments" section.
 Here's what it looks like: